sdimitri31/Tao-Bot-Maker/README.txt

 Changelog :

+Version 0.4.18 :
+- Add : Action "Wait" can now be between 2 values
+- Add : Different units of time can be selected in Action "Wait"
 - Fix : Selecting the previous successfully loaded sequence when there is an error loading an other sequence

 Version 0.4.17 :